Yue-Hao14/DivvyUp-Group-Project/dev_documentation/feature_list.md

 ## 5. Payments (partial CRUD)

 * Logged in users can read/get details of their payments
-* Logged in users can create a payment to settle their pending expenses, their dashboard and all expenses pages will be updated accordingly
+* Payer of the expense can create a payment to settle their pending expenses with each ower, dashboard and all expenses pages will be updated accordingly

 ## 6. Bonus: Group (full CRUD)